manuelkch/fastlane-plugin-code_push/README.md

 ## About plugin

-Includes CodePush functionalities for local use and build server:
+Includes "some" CodePush functionalities for local use and build server:
+The functionallity is currently limited to the options described below.
+The plugin got created out of a specific business need.
+So if you'd like to have more freedom to specify things like parameters by your needs, create a pull request or ask for it....

 ### Login action
 https://github.com/Microsoft/code-push/blob/master/cli/README.md#access-keys